verdi-workshop/2024/call-for-papers/index.md

   - __Full papers__ - up to 8 pages
   - __Short papers__ - up to 4 pages

-Accepted papers (regular and position) will be published in the DSN supplemental volume and made available in IEEE Xplore.
+Accepted papers (full and short) will be published in the DSN supplemental volume and made available in IEEE Xplore.